 Since the formation of Stark & Marsh, a number of the founding Partners have retired paving the way for the current generation of Partners to enter the practice: Bob Marsh (1998); Keith Hagen (2001); Lyle Blenner-Hassett (2001); Garth Knakoske (2010); Ron Siemens (2011); and Glen Rittinger (2012) retired as Partners with many of those individuals continuing to work on a contract basis for the firm following their retirement from ownership.

-In their place, Bill Wiebe (2001); Leslie Neufeld, the firm’s first female Partner (2006); Vern Peters and Todd Loeppky (through merger with Peters & Loeppky in 2008); Shane Lacasse and Terri Olfert (2009); and Nadine Dyck and Elden Moberg (2015) were added to the partnership creating the existing Stark & Marsh CPA LLP partnership which includes long-standing Partners Ben Wiebe, Glen Budd, and Greg Smith.
+In their place, Bill Wiebe (2001); Leslie Neufeld, the firm’s first female Partner (2006); Vern Peters and Todd Loeppky (through merger with Peters & Loeppky in 2008); Shane Lacasse and Terri Olfert (2009); and Nadine Dyck and Elden Moberg (2015) were added to the partnership creating the existing Stark & Marsh CPA LLP partnership which included long-standing Partners Ben Wiebe, Glen Budd, and Greg Smith.
+In January 2017 Ben Wiebe retired from the partnership however remains active in the firms valuations & succession planning departments.

 There have also been changes in addresses.
 The Swift Current operation moved from 1st Avenue Northeast to a new location at 365 Central Avenue North in 2007 to accommodate growth in firm personnel.
 While the Shaunavon address changed in 2012 to a larger location in the then-new Bennett Plaza for the same reason.
 In 2016, the firm acquired Claudette Palmier’s accounting practice in Assiniboia and established a permanent location in the Prince of Wales Cultural Centre to accommodate growth in south central Saskatchewan.